LucasDaSilva96/Travel-Journal-Web-Application/README.md

 ## Skills Demonstrated:

--Frontend development using React, including state management and routing.
+- Frontend development using React, including state management and routing.
 - Integration of third-party libraries for interactive maps.
 - Implementation of user authentication and protected routes.
 - Effective use of lazy loading for improved performance.